-In the Hilltops Council area, Agriculture, Forestry and Fishing is the most productive industry, generating $212 million in 2017/18.
+In the Hilltops Council area, Agriculture, Forestry and Fishing most productive industry, generating $256 million in 2018/19.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.